Mask data preparation: MDP procedures

 Special considerations in each of these steps must also be made to mitigate the negative affects associated with the enormous amounts of data they can produce; too much data can sometimes become a problem for the mask writer to be able to create a mask in a reasonable amount of time.

-Mask Fracturion
+Mask Fracturing

 MDP usually involves mask fracturing where complex polygons are translated into simpler shapes, often rectangles and trapezoids, that can be handled by the mask writing hardware.
 Because mask fracturing is such a common procedure within the whole MDP, the term fracture, used as a noun, is sometimes used inappropriately in place of the term mask data preparation.
 The term fracture does however accurately describe that sub-procedure of MDP.

 Final Reticle

 When a chip is to be manufactured, the individual die typically is repeated several times in the form of a matrix on the final reticle, This reticle layout includes horizontal and vertical scribe lines that enable later separation of individual dies after chip fabrication.
 The size of this matrix depends on the maximum reticle size for the wafer fab photolithographic tool.